A man was fatally shot at a Louisville park during protests over the killing of Breonna Taylor - KEYT | KCOY

 A man was fatally shot at a park in Louisville, Kentucky, where peaceful protesters have been gathering to demand justice for the killing of Breonna Taylor.

-The shooting broke out Saturday night at Jefferson Square Park, the Louisville Metro Police Department said.
-A second shooting victim found at the Hall of Justice near the park was taken to the hospital with non-life threatening injuries.
+The shooting happened Saturday night at Jefferson Square Park, the Louisville Metro Police Department said.
+A second shooting victim found at the Hall of Justice near the park was taken to the hospital with non-life-threatening injuries.
 Police did not release details on the person’s gender.

 Officers didn’t find drugs in her apartment when they entered, her family has said.